The Log Private Company Valuation Model: Locally Risk--Minimizing Strategy

 \section{Locally Risk--Minimizing Strategy}

 By introducing the concept of mean--self--financing, \citeA{Follmer86} extended the concept of the complete market into the incomplete market.
 If a discounted cumulative cost process is a martingale, then a portfolio plan is called mean--self--financing.
 In a discrete--time case, \citeA{Follmer89} developed a locally risk--minimizing strategy and obtained a recurrence formula for optimal strategy.
 According to \citeA{Schal94} (see also \citeA{Follmer04}), under a martingale probability measure the locally risk--minimizing strategy and remaining conditional risk--minimizing strategy are the same.
-Therefore, in this section, we consider locally risk--minimizing strategies, which correspond to the Black--Scholes call and put options, given in Section 3, and the equity--linked life insurance products, given in Section 4.
+Therefore, in this section, we will consider locally risk--minimizing strategies, which correspond to the Black--Scholes call and put options given in Section 3 and the equity--linked life insurance products given in Section 4.
 In the insurance industry, for continuous--time unit--linked term life and pure endowment insurances with guarantee, locally risk--minimizing strategies are obtained by \citeA{Moller98}.
+Recently, for discrete--time equity--linked life insurance products, \citeA{Battulga24f} obtained locally risk--minimizing strategies.